koraigame/tsurukame/README.md

+Koraigame is the legacy/experimental fork of Tsurukame.
+It currently supports iOS 8+.

+Koraigame version numbers are in the format: A+B.C, where:

+* A is the commit of Tsurukame it's based off of
+* B is the number of sequential commits without introducing features
+* C is the number of feature commits.

+The following content is copied verbatim from the Tsurukame README:

+---

 The content displayed in Tsurukame comes from WaniKani, and its use is covered by https://www.wanikani.com/terms, NOT the terms of the Tsurukame software license.